 - 42 percent of partnerships are not well leveraged.

 - 67 percent of companies that agree to work together lack formal partnering strategies.

 How to Get It Right

 The smartest way to ensure that you are entering into a successful partnership is to seek the guidance of an advisor such as Benchmark International.
 We have the connections, experience, data-driven analytics, and knowledge to help you devise a carefully crafted growth strategy that is built on confidence and captures the most value.
 If you are a founder, an owner, an entrepreneur, or part of the leadership of an established company, we encourage you to reach out to us and start the conversation about how a strategic partnership can benefit your business.

 Americas: Sam Smoot at +1 (813) 898 2350 / Smoot@BenchmarkIntl.com

 Europe: Michael Lawrie at +44 (0) 161 359 4400 / Enquiries@BenchmarkIntl.com

 Africa: Anthony McCardle at +27 21 300 2055 / McCardle@BenchmarkIntl.com

 ABOUT BENCHMARK INTERNATIONAL

 Benchmark International’s global offices provide business owners in the middle market and lower middle market with creative, value-maximizing solutions for growing and exiting their businesses.
-To date, Benchmark International has handled engagements in excess of $5B across 30 industries worldwide.
-With decades of global M&A experience, Benchmark International’s deal teams, working from 13 offices across the world, have assisted hundreds of owners with achieving their personal objectives and ensuring the continued growth of their businesses.
+To date, Benchmark International has handled engagements in excess of $6B across various industries worldwide.
+With decades of global M&A experience, Benchmark International’s deal teams, working from 12 offices across the world, have assisted hundreds of owners with achieving their personal objectives and ensuring the continued growth of their businesses.